Sirena allows you to define zones within the hierarchy of your groups. Zones have two functions:

 To avoid duplicate prospects when new leads arrive, Sirena searches the pre-existing prospects in the zone of the lead's Arrival Group.
 This prevents two salespeople from taking the same lead.

-When an Arrival Group belongs to more than one zone, as is the case for the green groups in the example, the search is limited to the smaller zone.
+When an Arrival Group belongs to more than one zone, as is the case for the orange groups in the example, the search is limited to the smaller zone.